Skip to Content Accessibility Information

 Police Commissioner, Baltimore Police Department

-Richard Worley represented by Major Matt Corell
+Richard Worley represented by Lt.
+Colonel Matt Corell

 President, State Fraternal Order of Police